FluentLenium/FluentLenium/docs/_includes/whats-fluentlenium.md

-FluentLenium helps you writing readable, reusable, reliable, and resilient UI functionnal tests for the browser.
+FluentLenium helps you writing readable, reusable, reliable, and resilient UI functional tests for web browser.

-Written in Java, It provides [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) to [Selenium](http://www.seleniumhq.org/) and brings some magic to avoid common issues faced by Selenium users.
+Written in Java, provides [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) to [Selenium](http://www.seleniumhq.org/) and brings some magic to avoid common issues faced by Selenium users.

-It's shipped with adapters for [JUnit](junit.org/), [TestNG](http://testng.org/doc/index.html) and [Cucumber](https://cucumber.io), but it can also be used standalone.
+It's shipped with adapters for [JUnit](junit.org/), [TestNG](http://testng.org/doc/index.html) and [Cucumber](https://cucumber.io), but it may be used standalone too.

-It best integrates with [AssertJ](http://joel-costigliola.github.io/assertj/), but you can also choose to use the assertion framework you want.
+FluentLenium integrates the best with [AssertJ](http://joel-costigliola.github.io/assertj/), but you can also choose different assertion library if you want.